slarek/moodle-mod_qpractice/README.txt

 https://docs.moodle.org/25/en/Question_practice_module

-Maintained by Jayesh Anandani, Tim Hunt, Jean-Michel Védrine
+Maintained by Jayesh Anandani, Tim Hunt and Jean-Michel Védrine

 Updated to work with Moodle 2.7 and greater by Marcus Green 2016 Code at